Operator NotesPersonal Ai AgentAi Operating System

 A personal AI agent can become noisy in a very polite way.

-The failure pattern: search without operating memory
+The failure pattern: search without memory

-• duplicate recommendations come back under slightly different names;
+• duplicate recommendations return under new names;

 • past decisions disappear into chat history;

-• opportunity quality is judged from scratch every time;
+• opportunity quality is judged from scratch;

-• drafts are treated as finished work;
+• drafts are treated like finished work;

 • external action becomes tempting before approval gates are clear.

-The LifeOS lesson
+The operator lesson

 2. Keep a ledger of opportunities already reviewed.

-3. De-duplicate new findings against the ledger before recommending anything.
+3. De-duplicate new findings before recommending anything.

 4. Score opportunities against explicit fit and effort criteria.